Basis for preparing the consolidated annual accounts

 When the equity method is used joint ventures are recognised at their original acquisition cost.
 The carrying amount is thereafter adjusted to recognise the share of the results after the acquisition and the share of comprehensive income.
 When the group's share of a loss in a joint venture exceeds the capitalized amount (including other long-term investments that are in reality part of the group's net investment in the venture), no further loss is recognized unless liabilities have been assumed or payments have been made on behalf of the joint venture.
 Unrealised gains on transactions between the group and its joint ventures are eliminated according to the ownership interest in the business.
 Unrealised losses are also eliminated unless the transaction gives evidence of a fall in value on the transferred asset.
 Amounts reported from joint ventures are, if necessary, restated to ensure they correspond with the accounting policies of the group.
 See also note 39 Investments in owner interests.

 Loans and loan losses

-Loans are measured at amortised cost in accordance with IAS 39.
+Loans held in “hold to collect” business model are measured at amortised cost.
 Amortised cost is acquisition cost less repayments of principal, plus or minus cumulative amortisation resulting from the effective interest rate method, with deductions for any value fall or loss likelihood.
 The effective interest rate is the interest rate which precisely discounts estimated future cash in- or out-payments over the financial instrument’s expected lifetime.